Shanty34/Shanty34/README.md

 Here are some of the projects you'll find in my repositories:

-- [Project Name 1](Link to Project 1): Brief description of the project.
+- [QR Attendance](Link to Project 1): Brief description of the project.
-- [Project Name 2](Link to Project 2): Brief description of the project.
+- [Password Manager](Link to Project 2): Brief description of the project.
 - [Project Name 3](Link to Project 3): Brief description of the project.
 - ...